MadanAnand/relationship-level-up/README.md

 ## Run the App
 expo start

+## Dev tools used for development
+1. VS Code
+2. VS Code plugins :
+   1. ES7+ snippets - for auto complete of code Ex : rnfe
+   2.

 ## Key tech decisions
 1. using tail wind css / nativewind new one
 2. installed navigation container for other things :